awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 This section guides you through creating a VPC with either two public subnets and two private subnets or a VPC with three public subnets\.

 When you create an Amazon EKS cluster, you specify the VPC subnets for your cluster to use\.
 Amazon EKS requires subnets in at least two Availability Zones\.
-We recommend a VPC with public and private subnets so that Kubernetes can create public load balancers in the public subnets that load balance traffic to pods running on worker nodes that are in private subnets\.
+We recommend a VPC with public and private subnets so that Kubernetes can create public load balancers in the public subnets that load balance traffic to pods running on nodes that are in private subnets\.

 For more information about both VPC types, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.